 Recording time frame: Select the time span within which the recordings occurred.
 The recordings within the time span will be backed up.
-Use the Applpy and Clear buttons to determine the effective hours on the schedule.
+Use the Applpy and Clear buttons drag your mouse cursor on the schedule pane to determine the effective hours on the schedule.